bigomics/omicsplayground-doc/dataprep/uploadopg.rst

     This content needs to be expanded

 Users can import their data from the **Upload data** panel located under the :ref:`Home` module.
-The platform requires the list of files as shown in the figure below.
+The platform requires a file with the read counts and one with a description of the samples at the minimum.
+An optional file with the desired contrasts can also be provided.
 The format of files must be comma-separated-values (CSV) text.
-It is important to name the files exactly as shown.
+It is important to name and format the files as explained in the previous sections.
-Be sure the dimensions, rownames and column names match for all files.
-It is required to provide a unique name and brief description for the data set while uploading.

 .. figure:: ../modules/figures/psc1.3.png
     :align: center